givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

 The first step in building a Batch Job is understanding the command line of the tool you want to execute when the task runs.
 In this case we want to run ffmpeg.
 In this task, you will become familiar with the command line for ffmpeg and then you will create a Job template that describes to Azure Batch how to invoke ffmpeg to resample each of the videos that were uploaded.

-1. Return to your SSH session.
+You can install ffmpeg using the apt-get package manager available within Ubuntu Linux.

-2. You can install ffmpeg using the apt-get package manager available within Ubuntu Linux.
-Run the following command to do so:
+1. In the SSM session, run the following command to do so:

     ```bash
     sudo apt-get install -y ffmpeg